bbi1234567890/Smart-Birdfeeder/README.md

 ### Raspberry Pi

-To start, I have the script running as a systemd service, which automatically runs during startup.
-If the script somehow crashes, it will automatically restart the script.
+To start, I have the script pi_gpio.py running as a systemd service, which automatically runs during startup.
+If the script somehow crashes, it will automatically restart the process. pi_gpio.py will continuously check for incoming signals from the GPIO pins.
+If a signal from the PIR sensor is detected, pi_snap_and_classify.py will be executed, and if a livestream signal from the ESP32 is received, pi_stream.py will be executed. pi_gpio.py also contains the heartbeat code that pulses the ESP32's PULSE pin to make sure that it is alive.

+pi_snap_and_classify works by capturing 5 images, classifying them using the AI model, and pushing the image with the highest confidence value to Discord via a webhook.
+If WiFi isn't connected, the Pi will save the image locally and push it to Discord the next time WiFi is connected.
+If the Pi receives a livestream request in the middle of the pi_snap_and_classify process, it will run pi_stream and begin streaming immediately after the pi_snap_and_classify process has finished.

+pi_stream works by using FFmpeg to convert camera video data into an HLS stream and hosting it on an HTTP server. ngrok is used to forward this HTTP server to a public URL so that the livestream can be viewed outside of the local network.
+The Pi connects to the MQTT to listen for stop streaming commands from the Discord bot, and also for an adjustable livestream duration set by the user.
+If a livestream duration isn't set, the birdfeeder automatically stops streaming after 2 minutes.

+### AI Training